Camilo318/PokeHunt/README.md

 > The pagination works really well, but the initial page load can take quite a long time, even more if you use the app on your phone, which is a boomer since this layout on mobile devices looks terrific.
 Nonetheless, the team is currently working in a new version, from the ground up.

 > The primary goal of this new version is the performance, therefore the implementation of server-side-rendering.
-We'got high expectations with PokeHunt, we want a fast and awesome experience.
+We've got high expectations with PokeHunt, we want a fast and awesome experience.